Jocko2121/app.PromptGen/docs/Plan-Phase2.md

 - It enables the database-driven component system
 - It allows users to backup their database and start fresh
 - It removes hardcoded data from the app

 ## Files to Modify
 1. `src/db/database.js`
-   - Add database existence check
-   - If no database exists, run starter-components.js to create one
-   - No other changes needed

-2. `src/server.js`
-   - Update initialization sequence
-   - No other changes needed

-3. `public/index.html`
-   - Remove hardcoded components from builderComponentData
-   - Keep component structure
-   - No other changes needed

-4. `src/routes/api.js`
-   - Update `/starter-components` endpoint to read from database
-   - Add proper error handling for database failures
-   - No other API endpoint changes needed

-5. `src/services/state-persistence.js`
-   - Add database readiness check before loading state
-   - Update initialization sequence
-   - No other changes needed

-6. `src/db/starter-components.js`
-   - Move all default components from builderComponentData to this file
-   - This file will be the source of truth for new database creation
-   - No other changes needed

-## Critical Aspects of Phase 2
-1. Move hardcoded components from builderComponentData to database
-   - Components will be moved to starter-components.js
-   - Used to create initial database
-   - No longer hardcoded in the app

-2. Update app to read components from database
-   - App currently assumes components are hardcoded
-   - Need to check for any hidden dependencies
-   - State management remains the same, just different data source

-## Potential Risks
-- App might assume certain components always exist (because they were hardcoded)
-- App might expect certain component properties (because they were hardcoded)
-- Need to verify app can handle components as regular database entries

-## Files to Modify
-1. `src/db/database.js`